EasyWebApp/DevCLI/ReadMe.md

     Usage: web-cell [options] [command]

+    Developer command-line tool for WebCell

     Options:
         -V, --version          output the version number
         -h, --help             output usage information

     Commands:

-        boot [path]    Boot a directory as a WebCell project pack           Bundle components to a package with JS modules in it preview        Real-time preview during development
+        boot [path] [options]  Boot a directory as a WebCell project pack                   Bundle components to a package with JS modules in it preview                Real-time preview during development
         help [cmd]             display help for [cmd]